markusos/markusos.github.io/_posts/2014-12-06-1000-tweets-per-week.markdown

 $ composer require pda/pheanstalk
 {% endhighlight %}

-To send the tweets I used the library [j7mbo/twitter-api-php](https://github.com/J7mbo/twitter-api-php).
-Lets use composer to add that too:
+To send the tweets I used the library [twitter-api-php](https://github.com/J7mbo/twitter-api-php).
+Lets use Composer to add that too:

 {% highlight php %}
 $ composer require j7mbo/twitter-api-php